-The Department estimates that all environmental permits and approvals will be completed by the end of Summer 2021, and the 100% Design Plans, Specifications, and Estimates will be completed during Winter 2021.
-This will allow a contract for construction services to be awarded early 2022, with construction anticipated to commence Spring 2022.
-The new park is estimated to open to the public Spring 2023.
-This timeline assumes a Mitigated Negative Declaration will satisfy CEQA requirements.
-Should an Environmental Impact Report be required, however, the timeline would likely be significantly extended.
+The Department estimates that all environmental permits and approvals will be received by the end of Summer 2021, and the 100% Plans, Specifications, and Estimates will be completed during Winter 2021.
+This will allow a contract for construction services to be awarded early 2022 and for construction to commence Spring 2022.
+This timeline assumes a Mitigated Negative Declaration will satisfy California Environmental Quality Act review.
+Should an Environmental Impact Report be required, the timeline would be significantly extended.